slevithan/awesome-regex/README.md

 # Awesome Regex `(.*)` [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of regular expression tools, tutorials, libraries, and other resources.
+> A curated and opinionated list of regular expression tools, tutorials, libraries, and other resources.
 Currently includes especially deep coverage of regular expressions in JavaScript.

 Regular expressions (regex or regexp) are a powerful and concise way to search, parse, and process text.
 They’re built into many programming languages, text editors, IDEs, DBMSes, and other tools.